Praveenrathi-05/Dsa/README.md

 | 18 | Strings (Advanced) | 0 / 9 |

 > **Note:** the recursion warm-ups solved so far (Print GFG N Times, Print 1 to N, Print N to 1, Sum of First N, Factorial, Fibonacci) are part of **Learn the Basics** (row 1) — not row 7, "Recursion."
 That's a separate, much bigger step (~25 problems) that comes later, after Arrays, Binary Search, Strings, and Linked List, and goes deeper into pattern-based recursion (subsequences, subsets) building toward Backtracking.

+### Arrays — solved so far (Step 3)

+39. Largest Element in an Array
+40. Second Largest Element in an Array Without Sorting
+41. Check if Array is Sorted
+42. Remove Duplicates from Sorted Array (LC 26)
+43. Left Rotate Array by One Place
+44. Left Rotate Array by D Places (incl.
+LC 189, Rotate Array — three-reversal trick)
+45. Move Zeroes to End (LC 283)
+46. Linear Search
+47. Find the Union of Two Sorted Arrays
+48. Find Missing Number in an Array (LC 268)
+49. Maximum Consecutive Ones (LC 485)
+50. Find the Number That Appears Once, Others Twice (LC 136)

 ## Also solved — LeetCode patterns